Chart Color Schemes

 Infrastructure

-Meekatharra has limited levels of nearby infrastructure activity, ranking in the 1stth percentile nationally
+Meekatharra has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 40 projects likely impacting the region.
-Notable initiatives include the Goldfields Highway Upgrade from Wiluna to Meekatharra, the Yeelirrie Uranium Project, the Wiluna West Iron Ore Project, and the Wiluna West Gold Project.
-The following list details those most relevant:.
+Notable initiatives include the Goldfields Highway Upgrade (Wiluna to Meekatharra), Yeelirrie Uranium Project, Wiluna West Iron Ore Project, and Wiluna West Gold Project.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.